-By 1903, John French Sloan had produced almost sixty oil paintings but had yet to establish a name for himself in the art world.
-In April 1904, he and Dolly moved to New York City and found quarters in Greenwich Village where he painted some of his best-known works, including McSorley's Bar, Sixth Avenue Elevated at Third Street, and Wake of the Ferry.
-He became increasingly prolific, but he sold little, and he continued rely on his earnings as a freelancer for The Philadelphia Press.
+By 1903, John French Sloan had already produced sixty oil paintings but was still unknown in the in the art world.
+In 1904, he and his wife Dolly, an alcoholic and ex-prostitute, moved to Greenwich Village in New York City, where he painted some of his best-known works, including McSorley's Bar, Sixth Avenue Elevated at Third Street, and Wake of the Ferry.
+He became an increasingly productive painter, but his art was not selling well, so he continued to rely on his job as a freelance artist for The Philadelphia Press.

-In 1913, Sloan participated in the legendary Armory Show.
-In that same year, the important collector Albert C. Barnes purchased one of Sloan's paintings; this was only the fourth sale of a painting for Sloan.
-Beginning in 1914, Sloan taught at the Art Students League, where for the next eighteen years he became a charismatic if eccentric teacher.
+In 1913, Sloan participated in the legendary New York Armory Show and that same year, the important art collector Albert C. Barnes purchased one of Sloan's paintings, this being Sloan's fourth sale of a painting, ever.
+The following year, Sloan started teaching at the Art Students League, where for the next eighteen years he was a charismatic but eccentric art teacher.

-The summer of 1918 was the last he spent in Gloucester.
-For the next thirty years, he spent four months each summer in Santa Fe, New Mexico, where the desert landscape inspired a new concentration on the rendering of form.
+Every summer until 1918 Sloan had spent in Gloucester, Massachusetts, then for the next thirty years, he spent four months each summer in the desert landscape of Santa Fe, New Mexico.

-John French Sloan tended to observe city dwellers interacting in an intimate setting.
-Like Edward Hopper, Sloan often used the perspective of the window in his painting, in order to gain a tight focus, but also to observe his subject undetected.
+John French Sloan tended to observe city dwellers, shop girls, prostitutes, cleaning women and hairdressers interacting in an intimate setting.
+Like Edward Hopper, Sloan also used the perspective of the window in his painting, as a frame of reference, but also to observe his subject undetected.

-In the late 1920s, just as the market for his city pictures was finally reaching a point at which he might have made a comfortable living, John French Sloan changed his technique and abandoned his characteristic urban subject matter in favor of nudes and portraits.
-This independence was entirely typical of him, to the dismay of his dealer, Charles Kraushaar.
+In the late 1920s, just as the market for his city paintings was finally reaching a point at which he might have made a comfortable living, John French Sloan changed his technique and abandoned his characteristic urban subject matter in favor of nudes and portraits.
+This independence was entirely typical of him, to the dismay of his art dealer.

-Influenced: Peggy Bacon, Aaron Bohrod, Alexander Calder, Reginald Marsh, Barnett Newman, Norman Raeben
+Painters John French Sloan Influenced: Peggy Bacon, Aaron Bohrod, Alexander Calder, Reginald Marsh, Barnett Newman and Norman Raeben.